zliobaite/zliobaite.github.io/_posts/2015-5-11-In-media- fairness.md

 layout: post
 category : discrimination
 tags : [fairness, press]
-title : {In media: ways to preserve fairness when algorithms are making decisions}
+title : In the media -- ways to preserve fairness when algorithms are making decisions
 ---
 {% include JB/setup %}